marc-mabe/entity-coder/README.md

 REQUIREMENTS
 ------------

-The EntityCoder requires PHP 5.3.0 or later.
+This library requires PHP 5.3.0 or later.
 Additionally the php extension iconv is needed. (enabled by default)